HighTech-Innovators/devops-plusplus/docs/principles/P1-eliminate-idle-compute/core.md

 - **Managed idle (when necessary)**
   For high-availability systems, manage idle intentionally: use autoscaling, reserved burst capacity, and cost alerts.

-### Architectural Moves
+- **Optimize architectural footprint**
   - Convert legacy servers to **on-demand** or **event-driven** structures.
   - Merge small workloads – one efficient instance at 80% load is better than four at 20%.
   - Eliminate redundant or duplicated services.
   - Regularly review “idle but safe” systems – they often hide larger design debt.

 ---